Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-Then we also evaluate the root mean square error (RMSE) versus the number of iterations for several values of SNR.
-Let us set the maximum number of iterations to $L = 20$.
+Here, we first aim at studying how many iterations are required for the proposed DOA estimation algorithm.
+The number of sources is $K = 3$.
+Assume that the maximum number of iterations is $L = 20$ and evaluate the root mean square error (RMSE) versus the number of iterations for several values of SNR.
 The azimuth RMSE is computed by

 while the elevation RMSE is obtained similar by replacing $\theta_k$ with $\phi_k$.
 It can be seen in Fig.~\ref{fig2} that the proposed method converges after several iterations for both azimuth and elevation estimates.
-It is worth noting that the number of iterations required by the proposed method increases gradually with the decrease of the SNR, since the estimation of ${\bf H}$ is more reliable at high SNR.
+Note that the number of iterations required by the proposed method increases gradually with the decrease of the SNR, since the estimation of ${\bf T}_{{\rm ct},(2)}$ is more reliable at high SNR.
 The number of iterations $L$ required for convergence is no more than 4 when the SNR is above 0~dB.
 In some cases, only one iteration is sufficient.

-Note also that if SNR is too low, the first DOA estimation result obtained in Step~1 of the proposed algorithm barely contains any target spatial information.
-Under this circumstance, some other DOA estimation methods that perform well at low SNR can be used to initialize the proposed iterative algorithm.
+Note also that if SNR is too low, the first DOA estimation results obtained in Step~1 of the proposed algorithm barely contains any sources spatial information.
+Under this circumstance, some other DOA estimation methods that perform well at low SNR can be used to initialize the proposed iterative algorithm. { In fact, the performance of the k-means clustering algorithm used to find the unique eigenvalues may also degrade at low SNR.
+This is because outliers can appear when SNR is low, which may lead to an offset between the clustering centers and the corresponding eigenvalues. }